noamanahmed/LEMP/README.md

 - Reducing Disk Usage for Jailed Users
 - Kernel Optimization for fast nginx
 - Pushing backups to offsite storage as object storage etc
+- Postgres
+- MariaDB (One of them would be enabled in install.sh)

 ## In Future
 - Prometheus (Netdata can be used for the timebeing)